-A further consequence of the CAA and subsequent laws was the dramatic increase in suits filed in federal court, illustrated in Fig. 2.
-This increase in litigation is accounted for by the fact that the CAA of 1970 assigned to federal courts responsibility for adjudicating disputes as well as applying punitive measures.
-Unlike environmental courts in Canada, Sweden, and other nations (Pring and Pring, 2016) U.S. federal courts lack specialized professional expertise and problem-solving functions.
+(Pring and Pring, 2016) U.S. federal courts lack specialized professional expertise and problemsolving functions.
 As a result, they mainly declare winners and losers rather than assisting in finding productive solutions to conflict.

 The Civil Rights Act of 1964 (24 pages) had been the first law to allow suit against government.
 Intensified by the environmental laws, litigiousness expanded to other areas of society (Kagan, 2003).
-A study of civil litigation reported that "...when Congress distrusted presidential commitment to robust implementation of legislative mandates from the late 1960s to the mid-1990s...the population- adjusted rate of private statutory suits in federal court exploded by a factor of ten" (Farhang, 2018).
+A study of civil litigation reported that ".. when Congress distrusted presidential commitment to robust implementation of legislative mandates from the late 1960s to the mid-1990s .. the population- adjusted rate of private statutory suits in federal court exploded by a factor of ten" (Farhang, 2018).

-The new lawmaking paradigms were reinforced when the framers of the CAA introduced the Federal Water Pollution Control Act Amendments of 1972, commonly referred to as the Clean Water Act Amendments(CWA).
+The new lawmaking paradigms were reinforced when the framers of the CAA introduced the Federal Water Pollution Control Act Amendments of 1972, commonly referred to as the Clean Water Act Amendments (CWA).
 The CWA had a similar structure to that described for the CAA.
 The citizen suit provision of the CAA was incorporated in the CWA and at least seven other environmental laws, among which are the Endangered Species Act of 1973 and the Safe Drinking Water Act of 1974.

-The influence of the CAA on subsequent legislation was heightened by the fact that subcommittee chairman, Edmund Muskie, was respected for leadership in earlier air pollution legislation, as well as his political stature as the Democratic vice-presidential candidate in the election of 1968.
+The influence of the CAA on subsequent legislation was heightened by the fact that subcommittee chairman, Edmund Muskie, was respected for leadership in earlier air pollution legislation, as well as his political stature as the Democratic vice presidential candidate in the election of 1968.
 He was a candidate for the Democratic nomination for president in the 1974 election.
 Other framers of the legislation also enjoyed respect.
 Thomas Eagleton would become the running mate for Senator George McGovern in the 1974 presidential election, and Howard Baker became Republican majority leader in the Senate.

 Fig. 5.
 Plot of environmental laws passed and suits filed in federal court per year.
-Plot from database reported (Manheim and Fuhs, 2007) and Manheim (2014b).
+Plot from database reported in Manheim and Fuhs (2007) and Manheim (2014b).

 A further development linked to the direct and indirect effect of the CAA and subsequent environmental laws was delays and cost overruns in infrastructure projects.
 The Pentagon, the world's largest office building, was built in 17 months from 1941 to 1943 (Vogel, 2007).
 In contrast, Boston's Big Dig, planned in 1982-83, did not get full operating permits until 1991 (Gelinas, 2007).
 Approved by federal regulators for \$2.56 billion, "the serpentine scandal engaged in by [state and federal] government officials and a world-famous firm with political clout" resulted in final costs estimated to be 500% higher (Pike, 2006).
 Though not as extreme as the Big Dig, delays and cost overruns for infrastructure development became a pervasive reality in the United States in the 1970s.
-A detailed but overly cynical summary of federal projects (Edwards & Kaeding, 2015) tends to generalize delay and cost overruns as endemic to governmental projects.
-It fails to recognize earlier more efficient operational conditions in the U.S. For example, from 1904 to 1944 New York subway fares remained a nickel, during which time the subway network was expanded (Gavrielov, 2019).
+A detailed but overly cynical summary of federal projects (Edwards and Kaeding, 2015) tends to generalize delay and cost overruns as endemic to governmental projects.
+It fails to recognize earlier efficient operations in the U.S. For example, from 1904 to 1944 New York subway fares remained a nickel, during which time the subway network was expanded (Gavrielov, 2019).